energyaccessexplorer/tool/README.md

 ## Development

-Is written in plain/modern Javascript (ES6).
-No framework was chosen.
-Instead traditional C-style programming pattern is enforced.
-Libraries have been chosen very strictly.
+Is written in plain/modern Javascript (ECMAScript 2020) for now.
+No framework, instead traditional C-style programming pattern is enforced.

 As usual, the directories contain
 - `src`: JavaScript code